 - 1/2 teaspoon baking soda

 - 4 tablespoons chilled butter, cut into pieces

 - 1 cup buttermilk

-- Preheat oven to 400 degrees F. Lightly spray baking pan with nonstick spray (or line with parchment paper).
+- Preheat the oven to 400 degrees F. Lightly spray a baking pan with nonstick spray (or line with parchment paper).

-- Turn dough out onto a floured surface; knead lightly and form into a small round.
-Roll dough into a 9x5-inch rectangle (1/2 inch thick); dust the top of the dough lightly with flour.
-Fold dough crosswise into thirds (as if you're folding a piece of paper to slide into an envelope).
-Re-roll dough into another 9x5-inch rectangle (1/2 inch thick).
+- Turn the dough out onto a floured surface; knead lightly and form into a small round.
+Roll the dough into a 9x5-inch rectangle (½-inch thick); dust the top of the dough lightly with flour.
+Fold the dough crosswise into thirds (as if you're folding a piece of paper to slide into an envelope).
+Re-roll the dough into another 9x5-inch rectangle (½-inch thick).
 Fold into thirds again; roll into another rectangle.
-Cut dough with a 1 3/4-inch biscuit cutter to form 12 to 14 dough rounds.
-Gather scraps and gently pat the dough together again to cut more biscuits.
+Cut the dough with a 1¾-inch biscuit cutter to form 12 to 14 dough rounds.
+Gather the scraps and gently pat the dough together again to cut more biscuits.

-- Place dough rounds, 1 inch apart, on prepared baking sheet.
-Bake 12 minutes, or until biscuits are golden.
-Remove from pan; cool 2 minutes on wire racks.
+- Place the dough rounds, 1-inch apart, on the prepared baking sheet.
+Bake for 12 minutes, or until the biscuits are golden brown.
+Remove the biscuits from the pan; cool 2 minutes on wire racks.
 Serve warm.